 In 2009, Eminem had a cameo appearance in the film Funny People.

-In 2009, Interscope confirmed that Eminem would release a new album in the spring.
+In 2009, Interscope confirmed that Eminem would release a new album in the spring, signaling his return to the music scene.

-In June 2010, Eminem and Jay-Z announced The Home & Home Tour, with concerts in Detroit and New York City.
+In June 2010, Eminem and Jay-Z announced The Home & Home Tour, performing together in Detroit and New York City.
 Due to high demand, additional shows were added.

-As of November 21, 2010, the album 'Recovery' had sold three million copies in the U.S.
+By November 21, 2010, Eminem's album Recovery had sold three million copies in the U.S. and became the bestselling album worldwide in 2010.

-In 2010, Eminem released 'Recovery', which became the best-selling album worldwide of that year.
+In 2010, Eminem released Recovery, which became the best-selling album worldwide of 2010.

-In a 2010 interview with Jonathan Ross, Eminem stated his love for music and his desire to focus on it, though not ruling out future film roles.
+In a 2010 interview with Jonathan Ross, Eminem stated that music is his passion and primary focus, but did not rule out future movie roles.

 On April 8, 2011, Eminem was featured on Royce da 5'9"'s "Writer's Block".